MariamMoselhi/Life-Expectancy-Prediction-and-Deployment/README.md

 ---

 ### Conclusion
 The Life Expectancy Prediction project is a well-structured machine learning application that combines data analysis, model training, and deployment.
 The Jupyter Notebook provides a foundation for exploring and modeling the dataset, while the Streamlit app offers an intuitive interface for predictions.
-The primary challenge is the `urllib3` compatibility issue due to Python 3.7’s outdated OpenSSL.
-By following the recommended fix (using a virtual environment and specific package versions) or upgrading Python, the app should run successfully.
-With minor enhancements, the project could be production-ready and more robust.